Preeti824/preeti-demo/README.md

 # preeti-demo
-this is my first repository.
+This is my first git repository.
+Author - Preeti Gupta